Conservative Party (Spain): Foundation

-The Conservative tag was for the type of ideas which, when thinking of questions of state, then dominated in Spain.
-The political formation of Spain by Antonio Cánovas del Castillo at the request of Alfonso XII of Spain, who assumed the crown after the failure of the First Spanish Republic.
-The Conservative Party brought together a varied group of people, from the supporters of Isabel II of Spain before the Republic to the members of other groups he had formed.
+The "Conservative" label referred to the dominant political ideas in Spain at the time, particularly regarding matters of state.
+The political formation of Spain was shaped by Antonio Cánovas del Castillo, at the request of Alfonso XII of Spain, who assumed the crown following the failure of the First Spanish Republic.
+The Conservative Party brought together a varied group of people, from the supporters of Isabel II of Spain before the Republic to the members of other groups Cánovas had formed.
 Its existence was linked to Cánovas himself and on his death in 1897 it was kept going by Francisco Silvela.

 In 1885, the party signed the Pact of El Pardo with the Liberal Party of Sagasta, in which the parties agreed to alternate (turno) in power after the death of Alfonso XII of Spain.
-The pact was guaranteed by the caciquiles networks right across Spain in both parties and was intended to keep out of power radical socialist, anarchist or republican parties that wished to destroy the monarchy.
+The pact was guaranteed by the caciques networks right across Spain in both parties and was intended to keep out of power radical socialist, anarchist or republican parties that wished to destroy the monarchy.

-The party was founded by Antonio Cánovas del Castillo at the end of the Revolutionary Sexennial, during the period 1874-1876.
-It was called "liberal" because of the system of State it defended - always complying with the 1876 Constitution that Cánovas himself had drafted - and "conservative" because of the type of ideas that were to prevail in Spain during managing State affairs.
+The party was founded by Antonio Cánovas del Castillo at the end of the Revolutionary Sexennial, during the period 1874–1876.
+It was called "liberal" because of the system of State it defended – always complying with the 1876 Constitution that Cánovas himself had drafted – and "conservative" because of the type of ideas that were to prevail in Spain during managing State affairs.
 In its early years, the members of the Conservative Party came from old formations that had existed during the reign of Isabella II: an important part came from the extinct Liberal Union, while another part came from the also extinct Moderate Party.
 Cánovas del Castillo dominated the Spanish political situation for several years, until the 1881 elections.

 In 1884, the Catholic Union party joined the party.

 After the assassination of Cánovas del Castillo by an anarchist in 1897, Francisco Silvela took over the leadership of the party.